LakshaRavi/WishListApp_/README.md

 # WishlistApp
-This is the official project for the semester, version 1.0.
+This is the official project for the 5th sem ,version 2.0.